Humanitas University welcomes and encourages applications from talented students from all over the world.

 For any further details on the authentication procedure, visit the following page

-Application Certificate: having completed the application, each candidate will receive a confirmation email with the test starting time and the room assigned.
+Confirmation of registration: having completed the application, each candidate will receive a confirmation email.

 Call for Applications